Skip to content Accessibility statement

 Module aims

-To explore some central ongoing debates about digital methods in science based on philosophical analysis and paradigmatic case studies.
+To explore some central ongoing debates about digital methods in science based on philosophical analysis and salient case studies.

 Module learning outcomes

-• understand and explain a range of key problems, issues, and debates in philosophy of science concerning the importation of digital methods and express this understanding in clear, precise, and accessible terms;
+• understand and explain a range of key problems, issues, and debates in philosophy of science concerning the use of digital methods in science, and express this understanding in clear, precise, and accessible terms;

 • develop and articulate ranges of alternative solutions to specific problems and issues in an open-minded way, drawing on module materials;